arkumar57/Divide-and-Thrive/README.md

 - As a user, I will be able to add chores into the program
 - As a user,I will be able to add other house members in the program.
 - As a user, I will be able to distribute tasks among the house members.
+- As a user, I will be able to see the list of members in the house.
-- As a user, I will be able to charge fines to people who don't complete tasks till end of week.
+- As a user, I will be able to see the list of chores of the house.